RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 log4j.appender.STDOUT.layout.ConversionPattern="%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n \n"
 ```

 A resource has the ability to provide a severity level (logging level) with each logging message.
-The following severity levels are listed in order of increasing verbosity. `FATAL` messages describe events that are unrecoverable to the resource through a decreasing level to `TRACE`, which is used to log fine-grained behavior.
+The following severity levels are listed in order of decreasing severity. `FATAL` messages describe events that are unrecoverable to the resource through a decreasing level to `TRACE`, which is used to log fine-grained behavior.
+Setting a lower severity threshold increases verbosity.

   - `FATAL`
   - `ERROR`